Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-When the target is the segmentation of the internal organs, then models adopting the attention mechanism help to focus the network on regions of interest.
-Oktay et al.~\cite{oktay2018attention} proposed a novel attention gate based U-Net framework to focus on pancreas regions and generate the corresponding segmentation masks.
+When the target is the segmentation of the internal organs, then models adopting the attention mechanism help to focus the network on regions of interest. \cite{oktay2018attention} proposed a novel attention gate based U-Net framework to focus on pancreas regions and generate the corresponding segmentation masks.
 The attention approach tends to suppress irrelevant features and highlight the prominent features corresponding to the target regions.
 The authors utilized the FCN with U-Net connectivity, where the skip connections are loaded with these attention filters.
-Inspired from the work of Shen et al.~\cite{shen2017disan}, each pixel is associated with a gating vector to determine the regions to focus.
-The incorporation of this attention mechanism allowed the authors to achieve significant improvements in the segmentation results over other approaches on CT-150 and CT-82 datasets.
-In the real world scenario, modalities may suffer from inherent ambiguities that coagulate the actual nature of the disease.
-Following this, Kohl et al.~\cite{kohl2018probabilistic} introduced a probabilistic U-Net framework that combines the standard U-Net model with conditional variational autoencoder (CVAE).
-For a sample image, CVAE generates diverse plausible hypotheses from a low-dimensional latent space which are fed to U-Net to generate the corresponding segmentation mask.
-It is shown that the model can generate diverse segmentation samples, given the ground-truth delineation from multiple experts.
-The trained model is evaluated on LIDC-IDRI and Cityscapes datasets which outperformed other approaches in reproducing the segmentation probabilities and masks.
-Inspired from this work many other variants have been developed to capture the uncertainties, e.g.~\cite{raghu2019direct, baumgartner2019phiseg, tanno2019learning}.
+Inspired from the work of \cite{shen2017disan}, each pixel is associated with a gating vector to determine the regions to focus.
+The incorporation of this attention mechanism allowed the authors to achieve significant improvements in the segmentation results over other approaches.
+The performance of this model could easily be improved by incorporating transfer learning, multi-stage training, etc. To exploit the potential of attention mechanism, \cite{seo2019modified} proposed a modified U-Net (mU-Net) framework that addressed the classical problems associated with the standard U-Net model concerning skip connection~\citep{han2018framing} and pooling operation (loss of spatial information).
+In the mU-Net, the standard skip connections are replaced by object-dependent filters to dynamically filter the feature maps based on the object size, where features concerning the small objects are preserved by blocking the deconvolution path and in the case of large objects, feature maps indicating boundary information is propagated to avoid duplication.
+The authors verified the effectiveness of adaptive filters to preserve the features using the permeation rate while achieving the $DSC$ values of 0.98 and 0.89 on the liver and liver-tumor segmentation respectively.
+The approach could be extended for 3D volumetric analysis, where computation cost can be addressed by modifying operation schemes such as depthwise separable convolution instead of standard convolution.
+These object-dependent filters could easily be integrated with other networks and modalities for segmentation.